ffuenf/Ffuenf_Backup/README.md

 [code_coverage]: https://scrutinizer-ci.com/g/ffuenf/Ffuenf_Backup
 [codeclimate_gpa]: https://codeclimate.com/github/ffuenf/Ffuenf_Backup

-This extension will create a backup of the database and the media folder and will upload it (Currentl only S3 is supported).
+This extension will create a backup of the database and the media folder and will upload it (Currently only S3 is supported).

 Requirements
 ------------